cernyjan/Work-Hours/README.md

-# Work-Hours
+# Work Hours

-chrome extension for Work Hours
+This add-on injects JavaScript into Work Hours web pages for easy Punch in and Punch out.